Junior-22/chat-app/README.md

 5. Back in the Firebase project in the browser, open up "Project settings", then "General" tab.
 Under the section "Your apps", link Firebase to app by clicking the tag icon (</>).

 6. After connecting, it will generate configurations for different platforms.
 Here, click "Firestore for Web" and then copy the contents of the config object info into your chat.js file.

+<h2>Lessons</h4>

+<b>working with firebase storage</b>

+I had some issues originating from firebase/firestore.
+One example was that expo would crash as soon as I tried to upload an image or take a picture.
+I tried several approaches to get to the bottom of this.
+What worked for me was to adjust my storage rules

+    rules_version = '2';
+    service firebase.storage {
+      match /b/{bucket}/o {
+        match /{allPaths=**} {
+          allow read, write: if true;
+        }
+        match /users/{userId}/{allPaths=**} {
+          allow read: if true;
+          allow write: if request.auth.uid == userId;
+        }
+      }
+    }

+<b>working with react-native</b>

+I had issues with my onActionPress which returned an error "TypeError: _this.context.actionSheet is not a function.
+(In '_this.context.actionSheet()', '_this.context.actionsSHeet' is undefined)".
+Even though, my code was explicitly written, I realised the problem was with GiftedChat.
+I downgraded from version 1.0.4 to version 0.16.3 and it solved the issue.

+Once offline, the messages in the chat disappeared, because AsyncStorage has been extracted from react-native core, and I had to install and import @react-native-async-storage/async-storage instead of react-native.

+<b>working with Expo</b>

+Repeatedly the expo web browser did not open because of dependency issues with packages from react native.
+For example: Expo required me to use more outdated versions of @react-native-community/netinfo as well as react-native-maps to be compatible with Expo.

+<b>the whole project</b>

+I often had problems resulting from the combination of expo, react-native and firebase.
+I had to continuously figure out where it came from and debug the problem.
+As always it was enriching to try out new libraries and services or apply familiar technologies in a new context.